Seanxupoj/DATA-ANALYST-PORTFOLIO/README.md

 #### Chicago City 311 Service Analysis
 For this project, I conducted a data analysis on 2.8 million rows of data with a combination of SQL and excel to identify focused areas in order to help Chicago's DSS agency improve their ticket resolution time.
 I defined a priority quadrant based on two selected metrics and cross-validated the findings with data from New York City.
 In the end, I shared relevant insights and suggestions in presentation slides.

-The skills showcased in this project are null handling, data validation, JOINs & UNION clauses, aggregation, filtering, subqueries, CTEs, conditions, pivot table, pivot charts, and presentation.
+The skills showcased in this project are data querying, data validation, JOINs & UNION clauses, aggregation, filtering, subqueries, CTEs, conditions, pivot tables, pivot charts, and presentation.

 #### Airline Loyalty Campaign and Churn Analysis
 For this project,